Trusted WordPress tutorials, when you need them most.

 Update URLs After Moving a WordPress Site

-The easiest way to update old links on your website is by using the Go Live Update Urls plugin for WordPress.
+The easiest way to update old links on your website is by using the Search & Replace Everything plugin for WordPress.
 It is a free WordPress plugin that lets you update URLs in your posts, pages, images, excerpts, widgets, and more.

 However, make sure that you have a complete backup of your WordPress site before updating all the links.
 This will allow you to easily revert back in case something goes wrong during the update process.

-Next, you will need to install and activate Go Live Update Urls on your site.
+Next, you will need to install and activate Search & Replace Everything on your site.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you should navigate to Tools » Go Live from your WordPress admin panel.
+Upon activation, you should navigate to Tools » WP Search & Replace from your WordPress admin panel.

-On this page, you can update URLs in your posts, comments, options, user data, and other areas of your site by checking the WordPress core tables options in the plugin.
+Then, you can scroll down to select specific tables in the WordPress database that you want to update.
+You can update URLs in your posts, comments, options, user data, and other areas of your site by checking the WordPress core tables options in the plugin.

 WordPress core tables are where all your website data is organized and stored.
 For example, a wp_comments table will have all the information about comments on your site, along with data about the person commenting.